 - Consumer websites, such as the Better Business Bureau to see what consumers have to say about the company

-- Social network websites, such as Facebook, Twitter, Linked-In, and Yelp to see what common folks have experienced when associating with the company
+- Social network websites, such as Facebook, Twitter, and Linked-In, to see what common folks have experienced when associating with the company

 - Information websites, such as Wikipedia and Manta(dot)com to gain viable nuts and bolts information about the company

 Spend a good amount of time on various websites to get a sense of the company, its products and services, its atmosphere, who the executives are, and what they like and do not like.